kratos47mhs/mall-learning/docs/architect/mall_arch_04.md

 # Mall integrates Spring Security and JWT to achieve authentication and authorization (1)

-> This article mainly explains that Mall realizes the login and authorization functions of background users by integrating SpringSecurity and JWT, and transforms the configuration of Swagger-UI so that it can automatically remember the login token to send.
+> This article mainly explains that Mall realizes the login and authorization functions of admin users by integrating SpringSecurity and JWT, and transforms the configuration of Swagger-UI so that it can automatically remember the login token to send.
 ## Introduction to the project framework

 ### SpringSecurity